 \section{Introduction}

-Forecasting risk measures such as Value-at-Risk (VaR) and Expected Shortfall (ES) has become cornerstone of modern financial risk management and regulation.
-Under supervisory frameworks such as Basel Accords, banks are required to produce daily risk forecasts to determine their capital adequacy and to demonstrate the reliability of these forecasts through systematic validation.
-Backtesting plays an important role in this process, providing statistical evidence on whether the risk measure estimates from a model capture the exposure to future losses.
-Except for regulatory purposes, effective backtesting also better supports internal risk governance.
-The traditional framework, known as \emph{standard backtest} \citep[or the traditional backtest, as in][]{FZG16}, evaluates a forecasting model in isolation to determine whether its risk measure estimates are consistent with realized losses.
-Early studies such as \cite{K95} and \cite{C98} established the foundational tests for VaR.
-These procedures have since become standard tools in regulatory practice, forming the backbone of model validation under Basel II and Basel III \citep[see e.g.,][]{B16}.
+Forecasting risk measures like Value-at-Risk (VaR) and Expected Shortfall (ES) is central to modern financial risk management and regulation.
+Banks produce daily risk forecasts validated through backtesting, which provides statistical evidence of model performance and supports internal risk governance.
+Traditional approaches, commonly referred to as \emph{standard backtests}, evaluate whether a given forecasting model is statistically consistent with observed losses.
+Early studies such as \cite{K95} and \cite{C98} laid the foundation for VaR backtesting, which has become a core part of regulatory practice under Basel II and III \citep{B16}.

-Backtesting ES is essentially more challenging than backtesting VaR because ES is not elicitable on its own \citep[as discussed in][]{G11}.
-A number of studies explored possible remedies for ES, including joint elicitability of (VaR, ES) pairs \citep[see e.g.,][]{FZG16}, conditional calibration approaches \citep[see e.g.,][]{AS14}, and other related methods.
-In particular, \cite{WWZ25} introduced a model-free method for backtesting of VaR and ES forecasts based on the concepts of e-values and e-tests \citep{S21,VW21,GHK24}.
-Compared with traditional p-value based tests commonly used in the existing literature, e-tests allow for sequential any-time valid inference and exhibit robustness to model misspecification and dependence \citep[among other advantages, see][for comprehensive discussions]{WR22}.
+Backtesting ES is essentially more challenging because ES is not elicitable on its own \citep[as discussed in][]{G11}.
+A number of studies explored possible remedies for ES, including joint elicitability of (VaR, ES) pairs \citep[][]{FZG16}, conditional calibration approaches \citep[][]{AS14}, expectile-based approaches for estimating VaR and ES \citep{T08}, and other related methods.
+Recently, \cite{WWZ25} introduced a method for backtesting of VaR and ES based on e-values \citep{S21,VW21,GHK24}.
+Compared with traditional p-value based tests commonly used in the existing literature, e-tests allow sequential any-time valid inference and exhibit robustness to model misspecification and dependence \citep[among other advantages, see][]{WR22}.

-Following the work of \cite{WWZ25}, it leaves us a natural question how should financial regulators manipulate a similar model-free backtesting approach for general risk measures beyond VaR and ES \citep[e.g., expectile as in][]{NP87}. \cite{CLZ22} introduced theoretical inspiration to the above problem by constructing test supermartingales using identification functions for static tests.
-Extending to a dynamic framework, we aim to provide an e-value-based model-free backtesting approach for identifiable risk measures in financial regulatory practice.

-Standard backtests only answer whether a model's predictions are accurate or not.
-As argued by \cite{FZG16}, standard backtesting can be misleading: passing a backtest does not imply that the model is correct since the alternative is still very broad.
-So, standard backtesting has intrinsic limitations, especially when several imperfect models are available. \emph{Comparative backtests} \citep{FZG16,NZ17} were put forward to overcome this challenge.
-Namely, they test the following null hypotheses: